evatrium/xobi/README.md

 > all-in-on mini observable object, state management, hook and connect function

-Obi extends the functionality of objects to provide change detection.
+Obi extends the functionality of Objects to provide change detection.

-Exports include optional preact integration with hook and connect function.
+Exports include preact and react integrations with $use hook.

 ## Installation
 ```sh